ProPetro says no customer impact from SEC disclosures, probes

-(Reuters) - ProPetro Holding Co (PUMP.N) on Thursday said it had not lost customers and did not expect to restate prior results amid a board probe in financial disclosures and an investigation by the U.S. Securities Exchange Commission.
+Nov 14 (Reuters) - ProPetro Holding Co on Thursday said it had not lost customers and did not expect to restate prior results amid a board probe in financial disclosures and an investigation by the U.S. Securities Exchange Commission.

 The Midland, Texas-based company which provides services to complete oil and gas wells, declined to discuss the investigations.
 The probes began this year after ProPetro revised public statements on its hydraulic fracturing fleet purchases.